rimelek/tutorial-docker-build/README.md

 }
 ```

 This is a very simple json containing the image tags and their IDs.
-If you need proof, run run the following command:
+If you need proof, run sthe following command:

 ```bash
 docker image ls --no-trunc --format '{{.ID}}'